upbound/docs/content/spaces/backup-and-restore.md

         key: creds
 ```

-Then create a managed control plane with reference to the `SharedBackupConfig`.
+Then create two managed control planes with references to the `SharedBackupConfig`.

 ```yaml
 apiVersion: spaces.upbound.io/v1beta1